MicrosoftDocs/azure-devops-docs/docs/git/set-up-credential-managers.md

 ## Using the Git Credential Manager

-When you connect to a VSTS Git repository from your Git client for the first time, the credential manager will prompt for your Microsoft Account or Azure Active Directory credentials.
-If your account has multi-factor authentication enabled, you will go through that experience as well.
+When you connect to a VSTS Git repository from your Git client for the first time, the credential manager  prompts for your Microsoft Account or Azure Active Directory credentials.
+If your account has multi-factor authentication enabled, you are prompted to go through that experience as well.

 ![Git Credential Manager prompting during Git pull](_img/gcm_login_prompt.gif)

-Once authenticated, the credential manager will create and cache a [personal access token](../accounts/use-personal-access-tokens-to-authenticate.md) for future connections to the repo.
-Git commands that connect to this account will not prompt for user credentials until the token expires or is revoked through VSTS/TFS.
+Once authenticated, the credential manager creates and caches a [personal access token](../accounts/use-personal-access-tokens-to-authenticate.md) for future connections to the repo.
+Git commands that connect to this account won't prompt for user credentials until the token expires or is revoked through VSTS/TFS.

 ### Getting help